top of page

 What a wonderful world we live in.
 I draw inspiration from my traveling across America, to our National Parks and protected spaces.
 I take photographs of people, flora and fauna.
 I show the beauty around us invoking memories of places we have been but have forgotten.

-I work in oil, watercolor, acrylic, pastel and pen and ink.
-I use the pallet knife and other tools to create an emotional expressive mark.
+I work in oil, watercolor, acrylic, pastel and pen and ink and printmaking.
+In painting, I use the palette knife, brushs and other tools to create an emotional expressive mark.
 I consider my work to be traditional in content yet expressive in style.
-I received training in my pallet knife work from the great Texas artist, Jose Vives-Atsara.
-His ability to create beautiful paintings in an hour has always influenced my desire to be a pallet knife painter.
+I received training in my palette knife work from the great Texas artist, Jose Vives-Atsara.
+His ability to create beautiful paintings in an hour has always influenced my desire to be an expressive painter.
 I have studied the works of the artists from the Hudson River School of Art, like Frederick Church, Thomas Cole and Albert Bierstadt, who were instrumental in recording the beauty of the Northwestern United States.
-Contemporary artist, Jennifer Bartlett whose works are a close view of parts of landscape, and Josephine Halvorson whose works are parts and pieces of everyday items inform my work as well.
+Also love the works of Robert Bateman for animal studies and Norman Rockwell for the human story.

 bottom of page